Harvey Weinstein doesn't think he can get a fair trial in Manhattan - 41NBC News | WMGT-DT

-Harvey Weinstein filed a motion for a new court venue because he does not feel he will get a fair trial in Manhattan, where he is accused of raping a woman in a hotel room in 2013.
+Harvey Weinstein filed a motion for a new court venue because he does not believe he can get a fair trial in Manhattan, where he is accused of raping a woman in a hotel room in 2013.

-According to the motion, Weinstein asked for the trial to be moved to Albany County, Suffolk County or “another county outside of New York County.”

-The move comes a little more than a month after Weinstein, 67, hired a new legal team following lawyer Jose Baez exiting the case.
-In a letter to the court, Baez said that Weinstein “has engaged in behavior that makes representation unreasonably difficult to carry out effectively” and he “has insisted upon taking actions with which I have fundamental disagreements.”
+The move comes a little more than a month after Weinstein, 67, hired a new legal team after lawyer Jose Baez withdrew from the case.
+In a letter to the court, Baez said that Weinstein “has engaged in behavior that makes representation unreasonably difficult to carry out effectively” and that he “has insisted upon taking actions with which I have fundamental disagreements.”

 Weinstein was a longtime Hollywood film producer until dozens of women came forward to accuse him of wrongdoing.